majkinetor/au/DEVEL.md

 ./build.ps1
 ```

 To override default versions use `Version` parameter: `./build -Version 0.0.1`.
-To build and install in the system use `./build.ps1 -Install`.
+To build and install in the system use  `Install`  parameter: `./build.ps1 -Install`.

 Run `Invoke-Pester` in the root to run [Pester](https://github.com/pester/Pester) tests.